Please visit Palm Beach County Business Registration they can help research and verify any business registered with the county.

 Please contact Code Compliance at 561-741-2477.

-These properties require a Vegetation Removal permit for Commercial, Multi-family and Industrial.
+These properties require a Vegetation Removal permit may be required for Residential, Commercial, Multi-family and Industrial.
 If modifying landscaping - say a few plant switch outs with other plants, then a zoning determination letter requesting the changes.
 If they are doing a significant amount of change in the landscaping, they will need to submit a new landscape plan with a site plan amendment fee and a letter of request.
-Contact Planning & Zoning at 741-2323.
+Contact Planning & Zoning at 561-741-2323.

 Yes, a Permit Application for Vegetation Removal is required in order to identify and verify the exotic and/or prohibited plants to be removed as well as identify and protect any native trees and vegetation that should remain.